ForestAdmin/agent-nodejs/docs/connectors/README.md

 - Endpoints on supported SaaS providers
 - Endpoints on your own API (by writing a custom connector)

-Importing collection from new data sources is as simple as using the `importCollections` method on the main `Agent` instance.
+Importing collection from new data sources is as simple as using the `importCollectionsFrom` method on the main `Agent` instance.

 ```javascript
 const SqlConnector = require('@forestadmin/connector-sql');